LongBu/AWS-MLS-C01-Study-Guide/README.md

     * Performance monitoring and dashboards (metrics, CPU, network, etc.)
     * Events and Alerting
     * Log aggregation and analysis
-    * Cloudwatch metric=>kinesis data firehose to S3 or 3rd parties in near real time
+    * Cloudwatch metric=>Amazon Data Firehose to S3 or 3rd parties in near real time
   * CloudTrail:
     * Record API calls made within Account by everyone
     * Can define trails for specific resources